cgutierr-zgz/Hyperskill-ASCII-Text-Signature/README.md

 # Hyperskill-ASCII-Text-Signature-Kotlin
-Convert a given name and status to ASCII Signature, made at Hyperskill
+Convert a given name and status to ASCII Signature

 # Output examples
 ```example1